hlf-go/writing-chaincode/README.md

     drwxr-xr-x  3 <userid>  <groupid>  102  3 Feb 15:44 src
     ```

-    This structure is mandated by Go SDK and will be your primary workspace for organising your chaincodes and and other dependencies.
+    This structure is dictated by Go tooling and will be your primary workspace for organising your chaincodes and and other dependencies such as third parties codes, tooling extensions, etc.

-    In the context of chaincode development, you will be working directly Go sources, including dependencies.
+    In the context of chaincode development, you will be working directly Go sources.
 Hence, you only need to concern yourself with organising stuff within `src` directory.

     **Note:**

     * This step is not strictly needed.
 You could have create the workspace directories manually.

     * [Govendor](https://github.com/kardianos/govendor) is a package or dependency management tool.
 It is one of many tools you can use to manage Go dependencies.
-For the purpose of this article, the choice of `Govendor` is purely coincidental.
+The choice of `Govendor` is purely based on familarity.
 You could elect to install [other tools](https://github.com/golang/go/wiki/PackageManagementTools)).

 1. Add the `$GOPATH/bin` to your `PATH` environmental variable.
 For example: